The Online Data Filter for the KM3NeT Neutrino Telescopes: Data filter

 \subsection{Event signatures}

+The rate of accidental triggers is determined by the number of optical modules involved and the probability that two hits accidentally comply with the causality relation.
 When all optical modules in the detector are used, the combinatorial background is too large to reduce the data.
 Therefore, two specific signatures are considered, namely a muon traversing the detector and a neutrino interacting inside the detector producing a shower of secondary particles without a muon.
 These signatures are used in designated implementations of the trigger processing step.
 The Cherenkov light from a muon can be described by a cone which propagates in a straight line with the speed of light in vacuum.
 The Cherenkov light from a shower can be described by a sphere which expands with the group velocity of light in water.
-The peak intensity of the light reduces between linearly and quadratically with the covered distance.
+The peak intensity of the light reduces between linearly (light cone) and quadratically (spherical) with the covered distance.
 The light is further attenuated by absorption and scattering.
 The range of Cherenkov light can therefore be limited without significant loss of the signal.
-For a muon, the distance between optical modules can be decomposed into a part related to the muon and a part related to light \cite{BAKKER}.
+Because the range of a muon can be larger than that of light, a longer distance between optical modules should be considered.
+This distance can be decomposed into a part related to the muon and a part related to light \cite{BAKKER}.
 The corresponding velocity is then $c$ and $c/n$, respectively.
 This reduces the time window in equation \ref{eq:causality}.
 The resulting volumes for a muon and shower correspond to a cylinder and a sphere, respectively.
-For ARCA and ORCA, the radius of the cylinder is typically set to $120~\mathrm{m}$ and $45~\mathrm{m}$ and the diameter of the sphere to $250~\mathrm{m}$ and $45~\mathrm{m}$, respectively.
+For ARCA and ORCA, suitable values for the radius of the cylinder are $120~\mathrm{m}$ and $45~\mathrm{m}$ and for the diameter of the sphere $250~\mathrm{m}$ and $45~\mathrm{m}$, respectively.
 For a given primary hit, the combinatorial background is then limited to the number of optical modules inside these volumes.\\[\baselineskip]